 If you are struggling with depression, you are well aware of the helpless feeling that often accompanies it.
 You feel like nothing is ever going to get better, and that feeling saps your energy and drive.
 It is easy to get caught up in the self perpetuating cycle of despair, but you don’t have to.
 Depression doesn’t have to be a life sentence.
 As science learns more about this distressing condition, more and more treatments become available.
 Depression is no longer the enigma it once was, and you don’t have to be ashamed of seeking treatment.

-The first step to treating your depression is admitting that you have it.
 How long have you been feeling “down?”
 Everyone feels sad or despondent occasionally, however if the feeling lasts more than a week or two, or returns frequently, it might be something more.
-Many people find themselves struggling with depression without even knowing what is wrong.
+Many people find themselves being depressed without even knowing what is wrong.